 Transformational Educational Technologies

-Through developing a Systems lens for thinking about educational transformation in conjunction with Design-Based research, students will analyse an educational organisation, develop a simulation of the interactions occurring within the organisation, develop policy frameworks to support the effective and appropriate use of Educational Technologies, and an implementation plan to guide the application of Educational Technologies to transform learning and teaching for an educational organisation.
+Through developing a Systems lens for thinking about educational transformation in conjunction with Design-Based research, students will analyse an educational organisation, develop a simulation of the interactions occurring within the organisation, develop policy frameworks to support the effective and appropriate use of Educational Technologies, and develop an implementation plan to guide the application of Educational Technologies to transform learning and teaching for an educational organisation.

-Change in educational organisations is inherently difficult due to their conservative nature, but Educational Technologies are commonly used as a catalyst for driving change in educational organisations, transforming pedagogy, assessment, and curriculum, through the affordances or implications of technology.
+Change in educational organisations is inherently difficult due to their conservative nature, but Educational Technologies are commonly used as a catalyst for driving change in educational organisations, transforming pedagogy, assessment, and curriculum, through the affordances of technology.
 Students will explore the complex processes involved through Design-Based Research, using Socio-Ecological Modelling of an educational organisation to understand the challenges and opportunities available.
 This understanding is then developed into a dynamic computer simulation using Systems Engineering research processes, and a range of transformational approaches simulated and analysed.
-Using this analysis, existing vision statements, goals, policy and procedures in the organisation will be deconstructed and redeveloped using an Action Research approach, and finally, using Policy-Oriented Research approaches, a transformation plan will be developed to guide the organisation in implementing the Educational Technologies needed to achieve organisational goals.
+Using this analysis, existing vision statements, goals, policy and procedures in the organisation will be deconstructed and redeveloped using an Action Research approach, and finally, using Policy-Oriented Research approaches, a transformation plan will be developed to guide the organisation in implementing the Educational Technologies needed to achieve the organisations vision.

 On Campus Cohort (no On Campus cohort currently available)

 This course engages with a range of emerging technologies and assumes competency with computer technologies and a positive attitude to exploring what can be achieved with Educational Technologies.
 While students have an opportunity to focus on educational issues in a range of contexts, the course assumes an understanding and interest in education as a field of study.
 While the course has a focus on Educational Technologies in western K-12 and higher educational systems, opportunities exist to study the application of Educational Technologies in other systems and countries through assessment tasks.